 The design of the handle and its cover determines how comfortable the pruning shears will be in use.
 The soft and cushioned grip makes it easier on the wrist and fingers.
 This allows you to use the shear for a longer duration.

-How To Sharpen Pruning Shears
+How to Sharpen Pruning Shears

 Sharpening a pruning shear is easier than you may have thought.
 It only takes less than 10 to 15 minutes to sharpen your pruner, and you can do it as part of regular maintenance of your yard tools.

 Personally, for sharpening hand pruner and other landscaping tools, I use Corona Sharpening tools.
-It’s very portable due to its small size and comes with a protective casing which easily fits in the tool bag.
+It’s very portable due to its small size and comes with a protective casing that easily fits in the tool bag.

 Follow these steps to sharpen the pruning shears blade.